Top Mistakes People Make on GLP-1 Medications—and How to Avoid Them

 What to Do Instead

 Prioritize protein at every meal—even if your portions are smaller.
+Aim for 25-30 grams of protein per meal across 3-4 meals daily to protect muscle mass during weight loss.
 Pair quality protein with fiber and healthy fats to support satiety, energy, and overall nourishment.

 Mistake #2: Skipping Strength Training